 Sabby Management, LLC ("Sabby") has indicated an interest in purchasing units in this offering at the public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no units to Sabby and Sabby could determine to purchase more, less or no units in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriter could determine to sell or not sell units to Sabby and Sabby could determine to purchase or not purchase units in this offering.